When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • diagnose reflux and its degree.

-During such an endoscopy, additional manipulations of a therapeutic or diagnostic nature are allowed.
-After doing FGS, the patient does not experience any unpleasant sensations.
+During such endoscopy, additional manipulations of a therapeutic or diagnostic nature are allowed.
+After FGS is done, the patient does not experience any discomfort.

-Occasionally, there may be a slight soreness when swallowing, which goes away on its own after a few hours, and does not require medical intervention.
+Occasionally, minor pain may occur when swallowing, which goes away on its own after a few hours and does not require medical intervention.
 The preparatory period is also extremely simple - it is enough not to eat anything directly on the day of the study.

-Recently, video is often recorded on a computer, which significantly improves the quality of diagnostics.
-The doctor not only gets the opportunity to review the record several times, but also to consult with other specialists.
-The same moment allows you to more accurately assess the effectiveness of the therapy.
+IN Lately Video is often recorded on a computer, which significantly improves the quality of diagnostics.
+The doctor not only gets the opportunity to review the recording several times, but also consult with other specialists.
+This same point allows you to more accurately assess the effectiveness of the therapy.

 Application of anesthesia